Webull review summary

 Webull's clearing firm, Apex Clearing, has an additional insurance policy under which clients are eligible for an aggregate of $150 million in protection for cash and securities.
 The maximum limit of protection per client is $37.5 million for securities and $900,000 for cash.

 Webull is a relatively young company, as it was established in 2017.
-The longer the track record of a broker, the more proof we have that it has successfully survived previous financial crises.
+The longer the track record of a broker, the more proof that it has successfully survived previous financial crises.

 Finding more information about the company is no easy task.
 The amount of financial information is quite limited compared to other brokers, as Webull is not a public company and thus does not have to publish any financial data.